POSTED BY June 18, 2019 COMMENTS (80)ON

 1. Online Process of pension withdrawal –

 A claim ID is generated by a central record-keeping agency, six months before retirement, for which you will be notified via mail or letter.
-With the help of this ID, subscriber can check and change his account details like address proof or bank account.
+With the help of this ID, the subscriber can check and change his account details like address proof or bank account.
 Once the withdrawal claim is initiated, no details can be changed.
 Following is the process of initiating withdrawal –

 Step#1 – Login to NPS using PRAN and Password